Getting older can be an exciting and enjoyable experience. Here’s how.

 As you learn to recognize the physical sensation that inner calm creates in your body, you’ll find it increasingly easier to access it in times of heightened tension.

-Engaging the creative process can also be a surprising avenue of stress relief.
+Engaging in the creative process can also be a surprising avenue of stress relief.
 This can involve allowing your fingers (and mind) to become lost in a block of clay or pouring out your worries onto a blank canvas or sheet of drawing paper.

 So why aren’t we all out there scrambling to implement healthier methods of stress reduction?